Should You Get a Lawyer for a Speeding Ticket in Charlotte, North Carolina?

 A Prayer for Judgement Continued doesn’t count as a prior conviction for this exception.
 A Prayer for Judgement Continued is a judicial action that allows traffic violators to plead guilty to an offense and then ask the judge to dismiss the violation.

-Call Us Before You Pay Your Ticket
+Call Our Charlotte Defense Attorneys Before You Pay Your Ticket

 Many people choose to pay a traffic ticket because they find traffic court intimidating or don’t realize the long-term effects.
 A traffic lawyer can help you avoid getting points on your license, translating into higher insurance premiums.